About the EFL

 Our supply chains include suppliers of products and services for our match infrastructure, commercial, broadcasting, licensing, digital, youth development and football management activities.
 These include, amongst others: broadcasting, digital, information technology and audio-visual services and facilities; maintenance, transport, accommodation and other logistical services; insurance, financial and professional services; football and match operation goods and services; marketing and advertising services; and utilities.

-We expect the same high standards from all of our contractors, suppliers and other business partners and take a risk based approach when assessing our relationship with such parties and steps required to achieve our above objectives, having regard to the nature of their activities, products or services, locations and other relevant factors.
-Prior to entering into or renewing arrangements with relevant suppliers approval processes are undertaken having regard to (amongst other things) supplier’s proposed procedures, processes and values.
+We expect the same high standards from all our contractors, suppliers and other business partners and take a risk-based approach when assessing our relationship with such parties and steps required to achieve our above objectives, having regard to the nature of their activities, products or services, locations and other relevant factors.
+Prior to entering into or renewing arrangements with relevant suppliers' approval processes are undertaken having regard to (amongst other things) supplier's proposed procedures, processes and values.

 Assessment of Effectiveness

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending March 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by the EFL Board of Directors.
+It constitutes our slavery and human trafficking statement for the financial year ending July 2022.